Skip to main content

 Answer: A

 It saves energy to turn off lights when not in use.
-The cost effectiveness of turning lights off depends on the bulb.
+The cost savings of turning lights off depends on the bulb.
 Generally, the more energy efficient a bulb is, the longer you can leave it on before it is more cost effective to turn it off.
 Halogen and incandescent bulbs should be turned off when not in use.
 Cost savings for turning off CFL or LED bulbs are small but can still make a difference.

 11. To save energy in the winter you should...